GaidaiIgor/SpectrumSDT/README.md

 A parallel Fortran program for calculation of ro-vibrational energy levels and lifetimes of ABA-molecules.
+Note that the current version is limited to wave functions that do not extend into linear and equilateral triangle configurations (see manual for details).

 # Building